developmentAC/heic_convert/README.md

 ### A Work In Progress

-Check back often to see the evolution of the project!! _RInfomaid_ is a work-in-progress.
+Check back often to see the evolution of the project!!
+This is a work-in-progress.
 Updates will come periodically.

 If you would like to contribute to this project, **then please do!** For instance, if you see some low-hanging fruit or task that you could easily complete, that could add value to the project, then I would love to have your insight.